 People under 18 who are accused of a crime usually have to go to the Youth Division of the Court of Québec.
 It is also called youth court.

-You got a document called a promise to appear, a summons or an appearance notice.
-The document tells you to appear in court on a specific date and time.
-You must be there.
+Documents called a promise to appear, a summons or an appearance notice tell people to appear in court on a specific date and time.
+The person must be there.
 This is the first step in the court process.
 It is called an appearance.

 An appearance is not the trial.
 The trial happens later (see section below).

 When people appear in court they are told what crimes they are accused of.
 They will have to plead guilty or not guilty to each crime.
 This is not the trial.

 2. Bail Hearing

 When police stop people under 18 for committing a crime, they will usually release the teenager.
 This means the teenager is allowed to go home while he waits to appear in court (see section above).

 But the police might decide to detain the teenager until his appearance.
 This means that he will have to stay at a youth centre.
 As a general rule, a teenager cannot be forced to stay in a youth centre for more than 24 hours while waiting to see a judge.